alan-lai1738/Jolly-Banker/README.md

 # Jolly-Banker
-A Back-End Bankiing application that processes transactions.
+A Back-End Banking application that processes transactions.

 ## Overview
 This bank runs with an account binary tree to keep track of accounts.
 Accounts are viewed through the findAccount method and will be retrieved through the tree.
 Accounts have a history log done through a string vector.
 There is also a separate fund vector with Fund objects to keep track of unique balances in unique funds.